 - In New Dangan Ronpa V3, the first case brutally breaks rule 7.
 Player Character Kaede did it, and you switch to controlling the Deuteragonist Shuichi up to that point once you figure it out.
 You even get to recount several scenes linking apparently innocuous things Kaede did that link her to the crime.

 - Hanai's route in Metro PD: Close to You provides the audience with all of the facts needed to solve the mystery.
 Unfortunately, combined with the Law of Conservation of Detail and the fact that the VN's focus is more on romance than on mystery, this means that the reader will probably have it figured out well before any of the detectives do.

-- The first few Sideshow Bob episodes of The Simpsons were this kind of story.
+- The first few Sideshow Bob episodes were this kind of story.
 Later on, the writers abandoned the mystery angle because coming up with them proved too difficult.

 - Pops up in My Little Pony: Friendship Is Magic in several episodes.

 - The episode "The Mysterious Mare Do Well".
 There are deliberate clues throughout the episode to Mare Do Well's identity, though it does require some knowledge of the series continuity to puzzle out correctly.

 - The episode "Mystery on the Friendship Express" kinda follows the rules for the first half (the introduction and crime), but then throws them away and conceals all the clues discovered during the investigation proper.